 That said, local gems do exist, you just need to know where to look.
 Here’s our breakdown of all the best food in Big Bear.

-If you only have one meal out in Big Bear, make it at Grizzly Manor Cafe.
-This tiny roadside breakfast shack is the best-known restaurant in town and it has the lines waiting outside to prove it.
-And we’re here to tell you it’s worth it.
+If you only have one meal in Big Bear, have it at Grizzly Manor Cafe.
+This tiny roadside breakfast shack is the best-known restaurant in town and it has the lines outside to prove it.
+But we’re here to tell you it’s worth the wait.
 The food is greasy excellence and the portions are enormous.
 Split those pancakes with a friend or you’re never making it up the trail.

 You could probably walk past Amangela’s a dozen times in The Village without noticing it and that would be a shame.
-Because while it doesn’t look like much from the outside (or inside) and the coffee is just OK, Amangela’s is home to one of the best breakfasts in Big Bear - the Bigger Better Breakfast Bagel.
+Because while it doesn’t look like much from the outside (or the inside) and the coffee is just OK, Amangela’s is home to one of the best breakfasts in Big Bear - the Breakfast Bagel sandwich.
 This three-egg behemoth topped with whatever your cold heart desires is mandatory before going out on the lake.

-You go to Moonridge Coffee because it’s 7am, you’re hungover and pissed at your friend for waking you up this early to “be first on the lake,” and you need coffee.
+You go to Moonridge Coffee because it’s 7am, you’re hungover and pissed at your friend for waking you up this early to “be first on the lake.”
+You need coffee.
 Moonridge is probably the closest you can get to the Bear Mountain Resort without actually going in, and that means cheaper prices.
 Breakfast is the way to go here - this is your one-stop carbo-load shop before your eight-mile hike.

-Located in Big Bear Village, this 70-year-old greasy spoon is a staple.
-Packed with locals, Teddy Bear has prime people watching and their simple breakfast menu is exactly what you want before a full day of hiking.
-Those biscuits and gravy are no joke.
+Located in Big Bear Village, this 75-year-old greasy spoon is a staple.
+Packed with locals, Teddy Bear has prime people-watching, and their simple breakfast menu is exactly what you want before a bid day in Big Bear.
+Those cheddar biscuits and gravy are no joke.

 The Copper Q is a coffee shop/cafe/trinket store that should be completely abysmal but is actually not.
 It’s clear that this place caters to Big Bear tourists, but you’re a tourist, so just go with it.
 There’s a giant fire pit outside, some sort of cooking class situation in the back, and lots and lots of moms holding house-brewed mochas while getting really early starts on Christmas shopping.